AsmekYT/AsmekBOT/README.md

 > pip install py-cord
 > ```

-PS: If you find a bug in alpha v2, you must repair it yourself because I stopped working on this version."
+PS: If you find a bug in alpha v2, you must repair it yourself because I stopped working on this version.